gjpelletier/delta_method/README.md

-# Nonlinear regression using scipy combined with using the delta-method or parametric bootstrap to estimate confidence intervals and prediction intervals
+# Nonlinear regression using the delta-method or parametric bootstrap to estimate confidence intervals and prediction intervals

 by Greg Pelletier (gjpelletier@gmail.com)